JazzMaster/LazGFX/README.md

         DO NOT LEAN ON THEM for INPUT.

         You cannot use ReadLn/ReadKey, it creates issues with EVENT-DRIVEN SDL input.

 Write/WriteLn is ok(logging), IFF theres a Terminal to write to, and IF NOT used in a GUI application.
+Thats an FPC limitation with Windows and "Lazarus mode".

 Cross building to Sin:

 		There are ways to crossbuild on one system for others.
 TO SIN is easier than FROM it.
+		MinGW is probly a best bet.
+Im not working on this right now.

 Mac: